"What

 What does the Bible teach about divorce?

-for fornication, causes her to commit adultery if she marries again, and he who marries
+wife, except for fornication, causes her to commit adultery if she marries again, and he

 Many Old Testament passages on divorce deal with slaves, virginity at marriage, or

 2:14-16.)
 These are harsh passages.
-Jesus also opposed divorce, yet he consistently
+Jesus was different.
+He opposed divorce, but he

-taught love and forgiveness (for just two examples, see Matthew 5: 38-48 and
+consistently taught love and forgiveness (for two examples, see Mat.
+5: 38-48 and

 John 8:1-11).